Rita Ora Wows In Low-Cut Skintight Corset

 Rita mentioned in her caption that she can’t wait to perform at the next few festivals she has planned.
 The “I Will Never Let You Down” hitmaker kicked off her “Phoenix” world tour earlier this year to support her second studio album.
 The tour visited Asia, Europe, North America, and Oceania.

-In 2012, she released her debut album, Ora, which kickstarted her career and rose her to fame.
+In 2012, she released her debut album, Ora, which kickstarted her career and propelled her to fame.
 The album instantly topped the charts in the U.K. and included three No. 1 singles — “Hot Right Now” with DJ Fresh, “R.I.P.” featuring Tinie Tempah and “How We Do (Party).”

 In 2018, her long-awaited second studio album, Phoenix, was released six years after her debut.
 Her most recent singles — “Your Song,” “Anywhere,” “For You” with Liam Payne, “Only Want You,” and “Let You Love Me” — have all helped her achieve 25.5 million monthly listeners on Spotify.
 On the app, she is the 62nd most played act in the world.